jm-cook/ha-havvarsel-custom-integration/QUICKSTART.md

 - Wait 10 minutes for first update
 - Check Home Assistant logs
 - Verify API is accessible
+- Ensure at least one sensor is enabled for the location

+### Want more variables?
+- Go to **Settings** → **Devices & Services** → **Havvarsel**
+- Click on your location device
+- Enable additional sensors (salinity, currents, waves, etc.)

 ## Next Steps

-- Add multiple sensors for different locations
+- Add multiple locations with different names
+- Enable additional oceanographic variables (salinity, currents, waves)
-- Create beautiful dashboards with forecast charts
+- Create beautiful dashboards with time series charts
-- Set up automations based on temperature
+- Set up automations based on temperature or other variables
 - Share your configuration with the community!

 ## Need Help?